 - 5-quarts or larger

-- In a large bowl, add the flour, salt, pepper, chili powder, cumin and cayenne pepper, mix well.
+- In a large bowl, add the flour, salt, pepper, chili powder, cumin, oregano and cayenne pepper, mix well.
 Add the beef cubes and stir to coat them evenly.
 In a very large skillet set to medium high heat, add enough cooking oil to coat the bottom of the pan.
 Add the flour coated beef cubes and cook until browned, no need to cook through.
 Add the beef broth to the pan, and stir until a thickened sauce forms, be sure to scrap up any meaty bits from the bottom of the pan.

 - Add this beef mixture to the slow cooker.

 - Add the onion, Anaheim pepper and garlic.
 Stir.